An annual flu vaccine shot is recommended for everyone 6 months and older, with rare exceptions.

 - Get your flu shot during a regularly scheduled visit with an Ohio State physician or provider

 - Stop by an Ohio State pharmacy located in The James, University Hospital, East Hospital, Outpatient Care Dublin, Outpatient Care Upper Arlington or Outpatient Care New Albany.

 - Check with your insurance carrier to confirm the cost, if any, of the flu vaccine.
-Insurances we accept at Ohio State.
+We accept many insurance plans at Ohio State

 How does COVID-19 impact the flu season?